 Question 12:

-Snowflake crystals are truly beautiful.
+Snowflake crystals are

 The highlighted word 'truly' is an adverb.
 An adverb modifies an adjective, verb, or other adverb expressing a relation of place, time, circumstance, etc.